PedroMilanezAlmeida/TumorShallowSeq/README.md

 # TumorShallowSeq
-These are the commands to reproduce the core analysis of Milanez-Almeida et al., Nat Med 2019
+core_analysis.R has the commands to reproduce the core analysis of Milanez-Almeida et al., Nat Med 2019.